Skip to Main Content

 2nd year Simon Fraser University

-UTP Stage II: Health Sciences (BSc)
+International Year One (UTP Stage II): Health Sciences (BSc)

 Entry to second year at SFU